KDE/krita/3rdparty/README.md

 Note: on all operating systems the entire procedure is done in a terminal window.

 1. git: https://git-scm.com/downloads.
 Make sure git is in your path
-2. cmake: https://cmake.org/download/.
+2. cmake 3.3.2: https://cmake.org/download/.
 Make sure cmake is in your path.
 3. Make sure you have a compiler:
     * Linux: gcc, minimum version 4.8
     * OSX: clang, you need to install xcode for this
     * Windows: MSVC 2015 Community Edition: https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx

 == Setup your environment ==

+Windows Only:
+    When launching the commands from the console, run first "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\bin\amd64\vcvars64.bat" in it, this way all the environment variables for the compiler will be ready.

 == Prepare your directory layout ==